neo-tl/docs/tl-tl/index.md

-# White Paper ng NEO
+# NEO White Paper

-Isang ibinahaging network para sa Matalinong Ekonomiya
+A distributed network for the Smart Economy

-## Mga layunin ng disenyo ng NEO: Matalinong Ekonomiya
+## NEO design goals: Smart Economy

-Ang NEO ay ang paggamit ng blockchain na teknolohiya at digital na pagkakakilanlan sa mga digitize asset, ang paggamit ng mga matalinong kontrata para sa mga digital asset upang maging sariling-namamahala, upang makamit ang "matalinong ekonomiya" na may isang ibinahaging network.
+NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve "smart economy" with a distributed network.

-### Mga Digital Asset
+### Digital Assets

-Ang mga digital asset ay napo-program na mga asset na umiiral sa porma ng elektronik na datos.
-Gamit ang blockchain na teknolohiya, ang digitization ng mga asset ay maaaring desentralisado, mapagkakatiwalaan, maaaring bakasin, napakadaling maunawaan, at libre sa mga intermediary.
-Sa blockchain ng NEO, ang mga gumagamit ay maaaring magparehistro, kumalakal, at magpalipat-lipat ng maramihang uri ng mga asset.
-Pinapatunayan ang koneksyon sa pagitan ng digital at pisikal na mga asset ay posible gamit ang digital na pagkakakilanlan.
-Ang mga asset na narehistro gamit ang isang napatunayang digital na pagkakakilanlan ay protektado ng batas.
+Digital assets are programmable assets that exist in the form of electronic data.
+With blockchain technology, the digitization of assets can be decentralized, trustful, traceable, highly transparent, and free of intermediaries.
+On the NEO blockchain, users are able to register, trade, and circulate multiple types of assets.
+Proving the connection between digital and physical assets is possible through digital identity.
+Assets registered through a validated digital identity are protected by law.

-Ang NEO ay may dalawang porma ng mga digital asset: ang mga global asset at mga kontratang asset.
-Ang mga global asset ay maaaring irekord sa espasyo ng sistema at maaaring kilalanin ng lahat ng mga matalinong kontrata at mga kliyente.
-Ang mga kontratang asset ay narerekord sa pribadong storage area ng matalinong kontrata at nangangailangan ng isang tumutugmang kliyente upang makilala ang mga ito.
-Ang mga kontratang asset ay maaaring sumunod sa tiyak na mga standard upang makamit ang pagkakaalinsunod sa karamihang mga kliyente.
+NEO has two forms of digital assets: global assets and contract assets.
+Global assets can be recorded in the system space and can be identified by all smart contracts and clients.
+Contract assets are recorded in the private storage area of the smart contract and require a compatible client to recognize them.
+Contract assets can adhere to certain standards in order to achieve compatibility with most clients.

-### Digital na Pagkakakilanlan
+### Digital Identity

-Ang digital na pagkakakilanlan ay tumutukoy sa impormasyon ng pagkakakilanlan ng mga indibidwal, mga organisasyon, at iba pang mga katauhan na umiiral sa elektronik na porma.
-Ang mas gulang na sistema ng digital na pagkakakilanlan ay nakabatay sa PKI (Public Key Infrastructure) X.509 na standard.
-Sa NEO, magpapatupad kami ng isang pangkat ng X.509 na mga standard ng compatible digital na pagkakakilanlan.
-Ang pangkat ng mga standard ng digital na pagkakakilanlan na ito, karagdag sa compatible X.509 level certificate issuance na modelo, ay susuporta rin sa Web Of Trust point-to-point certificate issuance na modelo.
-Ang aming pagpapatunay ng pagkakakilanlan kapag nag-iisyu o gumagamit ng mga digital na pagkakakilanlan ay nagsasama ng paggamit ng facial na mga tampok, fingerprint, boses, SMS at iba pang multi-factor na mga paraan ng pagpapatunay.
-Sa parehong panahon, gagamit din kami ng blockchain upang palitan ang Online Certificate Status Protocol (OCSP) upang pamahalaan at irekord ang X.509 Certificate Revocation List (CRL).
+Digital identity refers to the identity information of individuals, organizations, and other entities that exist in electronic form.
+The more mature digital identity system is based on the PKI (Public Key Infrastructure) X.509 standard.
+In NEO, we will implement a set of X.509 compatible digital identity standards.
+This set of digital identity standards, in addition to compatible X.509 level certificate issuance model, will also support Web Of Trust point-to-point certificate issuance model.
+Our verification of identity when issuing or using digital identities includes the use of facial features, fingerprint, voice, SMS and other multi-factor authentication methods.
+At the same time, we will also use the blockchain to replace the Online Certificate Status Protocol (OCSP) to manage and record the X.509 Certificate Revocation List (CRL).

-### Matalinong Kontrata
+### Smart Contract

-Ang matalinong kontrata ay unang iminungkahi ng kriptograper na si Nick Szabo noong 1994, limang taon lamang pagkatapos sa paglikha ng World Wide Web.
-Ayon sa depinisyon ni Szabo: Kapag ang isang naka-pre-program na kondisyon ay na-trigger, ang matalinong kontrata ay magsasagawa ng nararapat na mga kontratang termino.
-Ang teknolohiya ng blockchain ay nagbibigay sa atin ng isang desentralisado, tamper-resistant, napakamaaasahang sistema kung saan ang mga matalinong kontrata ay sobrang kapaki-pakinabang.
-Ang NEO ay may isang independienteng sistema ng matalinong kontrata: ang NeoContract.
+The smart contract was first proposed by the cryptographer Nick Szabo in 1994, only five years after the creation of the World Wide Web.
+According to Szabo's definition: When a pre-programmed condition is triggered, the smart contract will execute the corresponding contract terms.
+Blockchain technology provides us with a decentralized, tamper-resistant, highly reliable system in which smart contracts are very useful.
+NEO has an independent smart contract system: NeoContract.

-Ang NeoContract na sistema ng matalinong kontrata ay ang pinakamalaking tampok sa payapang integrasyon ng umiiral na developer ecosystem.
-Ang mga developer ay hindi na kailangang mag-aral ng isang bagong programming na lengguwahe ngunit gagamit lamang ng C#, Java at ibang pangunahing mga programming na lengguwahe sa kanilang pamilyar na mga IDE environment (Visual Studio, Eclipse, etc.) para sa pag-develop ng matalinong kontrata, pag-debug at pagkompayl.
-Ang Universal Lightweight Virtual Machine ng NEO, ang NeoVM, ay may mga kalamangan sa mataas na katiyakan, mataas na kasunduan, at mataas na scalability.
-Ang NeoContract na sistema ng matalinong kontrata ay pinapahintulutan ang milyun-milyong mga developer sa buong mundo na madaliang magpatupad sa pag-develop sa mga matalinong kontrata.
-Ang NeoContract ay may hiwalay na white paper na naglalarawan sa mga detalye ng implementasyon.
+The NeoContract smart contract system is the biggest feature of the seamless integration of the existing developer ecosystem.
+Developers do not need to learn a new programming language but use C#, Java and other mainstream programming languages in their familiar IDE environments (Visual Studio, Eclipse, etc.) for smart contract development, debugging and compilation.
+NEO's Universal Lightweight Virtual Machine, NeoVM, has the advantages of high certainty, high concurrency, and high scalability.
+The NeoContract smart contract system will allow millions of developers around the world to quickly carry out the development of smart contracts.
+NeoContract will have a separate white paper describing the implementation details.

-### Aplikasyon and Ecosystem
+### Application and Ecosystem

-Ang ecosystem ay ang sigla ng open source na komunidad.
-Upang makamit ang layunin sa isang matalinong ekonomikong network, ang NEO ay itutuon sa pag-develop sa sarili nitong ecosystem, nagbibigay ng gulang na mga development na kasangkapan, pinapabuti ang pagpapaunlad ng mga dokumento, inaayos ang edukasyon at pagsasanay na mga aktibidad, at nagbibigay ng pinansyal na suporta.
-Plano naming sumuporta sa sumusunod na mga nakabase sa NEO na aplikasyon at ekolohiya at upang gantimpalaan ang mga pagpapabuti sa disenyo ng karanasan:
+Ecosystem is the vitality of the open source community.
+In order to achieve the goal of an intelligent economic network, NEO will be committed to the development of its ecosystem, providing mature development tools, improving development of documents, organizing education and training activities, and providing financial support.
+We plan to support the following NEO-based applications and ecology and to reward improvements to the design of the experience:

 🔹 **Node Program**

-- Isang buong gumaganang Full node PC na program
+- A fully functioning Full node PC program

-- Isang magaang node PC na program na may mas mabuting user experience
+- A light node PC program with a better user experience

-- Web / Android / iOS na mga kliyente na hindi na kailangang mag-synchronize sa blockchain
+- Web / Android / iOS clients that do not need to synchronize with the blockchain

 - Hardware wallet